SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 The Sprint Backlog[ScrumArtifacts,SprintBacklog] is composed of the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] (why), the set of Product Backlog items[ScrumArtifacts,ProductBacklog,ProductBacklogItem] selected for the Sprint[ScrumEvents,Sprint] (what), as well as an actionable plan[WorkItem] for delivering the Increment[ScrumArtifacts,Increment] (how).

-The Sprint Backlog[ScrumArtifacts,SprintBacklog] is a plan by and for the Developers[ScrumTeam,Roles,Developers].
+The Sprint Backlog[ScrumArtifacts,SprintBacklog] is a plan by and for the Developers[ScrumTeam,Developers].
-It[ScrumArtifacts,SprintBacklog] is a highly visible[EmpiricalScrumPillars,Transparency], real-time picture of the work that the Developers[ScrumTeam,Roles,Developers] plan to accomplish[Forecast] during the Sprint[ScrumEvents,Sprint] in order to achieve the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal].
+It[ScrumArtifacts,SprintBacklog] is a highly visible[EmpiricalScrumPillars,Transparency], real-time picture of the work that the Developers[ScrumTeam,Developers] plan to accomplish[Forecast] during the Sprint[ScrumEvents,Sprint] in order to achieve the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal].
 Consequently, the Sprint Backlog[ScrumArtifacts,SprintBacklog] is updated throughout the Sprint as more is learned[Learn].
 It should have enough detail that they[ScrumTeam,Developers] can inspect[EmpiricalScrumPillars,Inspection] their progress in the Daily Scrum[ScrumEvents,DailyScrum].